PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Evaluating MLLMs on PhD

 \subsection{Using PhD for Task-Oriented VHE}

 \cref{fig:task_mode2} presents task-oriented VHE results.
-In general, to what extent an MLLM hallucinates is largely correlated to the required level (low / middle / high) of a specific visual recognition task, as demonstrated by the task-specific PhD Index.
+In general, to what extent an MLLM hallucinates is largely correlated to the required level (low / middle / high) of a specific task.
 The object recognition task has the overall highest PhD Index, followed by attribute recognition, positional recognition, counting, and sentiment recognition.
-Due to the complexity and subtlety of emotions, \eg tears can be associated with both happiness and sadness, even GPT-4o performs relatively worse in the sentiment task, as shown in the first line of \cref{fig:enter-label}.
+Due to the complexity and subtlety of emotions, \eg tears can be associated with both happiness and sadness, even GPT-4o performs relatively worse in the sentiment task (first row of \cref{fig:enter-label}).

-Our dataset naturally supports joint mode-task analytics per model, see \cref{tab:mode-task}.
-Being the leading open-source MLLM in this study, Qwen-VL is not good at sentiment recognition, with a low PhD Index of 0.088.
-The result highlights a strong need of enhancing its ability to interpret emotions based on image content.
-As for LLaVA-1.6-L, its relatively weaker ability to count suggests the need of enhancing its visual component to better capture visual details.
-The above zoom-in analytics enabled by \phd~ will be informative for developers of a specific MLLM to prioritize their efforts in refining the model.
+Joint mode-task analytics per model is shown in \cref{tab:mode-task}.
+LLaVA-OneVision struggles with sentiment recognition and counting, especially when faced with textual or CCS distractions, underscoring the need for improvement in these areas.
+Similarly, Molmo also faces these challenges, but its counting performance under CCS distractions is notably better than LLaVA-OneVision’s (0.737 \emph{vs} 0.563).
+The above zoom-in analytics will be informative for MLLM developers to prioritize their efforts on model refinement.